 Psychologist

-Dr. Chang specializes in treating adults experiencing depression, insomnia, as well as anxiety problems including social anxiety, obsessive-compulsive disorder, intrusive thoughts, health anxiety, procrastination, posttraumatic stress disorder (PTSD).
+Dr. Chang specializes in treating adults experiencing depression, insomnia, anxiety problems including social anxiety, obsessive-compulsive disorder, intrusive thoughts, health anxiety, procrastination, and posttraumatic stress disorder (PTSD).
 She also treats trichotillomania, skin picking, emotion regulation difficulties, relationship problems, and eating disorders.
 Dr. Chang has extensive experience in providing evidence-based CBT treatments such as Interpersonal Therapy (IPT) and Prolonged Exposure (PE) for PTSD.
 She regularly integrates Dialectical Behavioral Therapy (DBT) and mindfulness-based interventions into her work.
-Her clients note her warm and genuine manner and her emphasis on their individual goals, values, and needs.
+She has expertise working with individuals with relationship difficulties, low self-esteem, and people-pleasing tendencies.
+Her clients appreciate her warm and genuine manner and her emphasis on their individual goals, values, and needs.

 Dr. Chang received her B.S. from Virginia Tech, her M.A. from Teachers College, Columbia University, and her Psy.D from La Salle University.
 She completed her pre-doctoral internship at Trinitas Regional Medical Center.
 She also received comprehensive training in providing DBT with adults, teens, and families.
 She has trained in community mental health and school settings.
 Dr. Chang is fluent in Mandarin and has a research interest in cultural influences on mental health-seeking attitudes amongst minority populations.